gscbravo/inf/README.md

 flask run
 ```

-Then you can create an admin account using `add_user.py`.
-You can use this to
+Then you can create an admin account using `src/add_user.py`.
+You can use
-delete comments.
-Be sure to change app.config['SECRET_KEY'] to something more
+this to delete comments.
+Be sure to change app.config['SECRET_KEY'] in
-secure.
+`src/app.py` to something more secure.
 You can login at `/login`.

 ```
 python3 add_user.py